* Yuan drops most since October 2011 after PBOC moves

 U.S. economy, though equities investors seem inclined to

-overlook recent soft data due to severe winter weather across
+overlook soft data due to severe winter weather across the

-the nation.
-A closely watched housing survey showed home prices
+nation.
+A closely watched housing survey showed home prices rose

 consumer confidence fell short of expectations.